This post may contain affiliate links. See my disclosure policy.

 How to make egg drop soup

 Step 1 – Simmer and season the broth.
-Start by heating the chicken stock in a pot over medium-high heat until it boils.
-Reduce to low and mix in sesame oil, soy sauce, salt, and pepper.
+Heat chicken stock in a pot over medium-high until boiling.
+Reduce to low, then stir in sesame oil, soy sauce, salt, and pepper.

 Step 2 – Thicken with a cornstarch slurry.
 Whisk the cornstarch with some water in a small bowl while you wait.
 Once the seasoned stock starts boiling, stir in the slurry.